paulsonkoly/calc/Readme.md

 ### Assignment

 Any value type can be assigned to a variable.
-The variable name is not defined in the scope of the assignment right hand side, so when writing a recursive function one cannot use the variable the function is assigned to to do the recursive call.
-Instead the rec keyword can be used.
+The variable name is not defined in the scope of the assignment right hand side.
 Although assignments return the assigned value, they cannot be used in expressions, only as a statement.

+Recursive call to a function using the variable name the function is assigned to works however because the function body is only evaluated when the function is called.

+    f = (n) -> if n <= 0 0 else n + f(n-1)
+    > function

+    f(5)
+    > 15

 ### Loop and Conditionals